 BA (Hons), Wilfrid Laurier University (Canada)

 DPhil, Monash University

 I am qualified to supervise Honours, Masters and PhD projects, and am keen to hear from prospective students interested in undertaking projects on all aspects related to Indigenous Archaeology, cultural heritage and material culture studies.

 I am currently on a research-only appointment until 2025 but teach into a range of topics in the College of Humanities, Arts and Social Sciences.
-Prior to joining Flinders, I taught classes across several disciplines (anthropology, history, archaeology) focusing on method and theory, the anthropology and archaeology of art, Indigenous Archaeology, cultural heritage issues in a global context, island and coastal archaeology, regional archaeology studies, and archaeological fieldschools.
-My research-led teaching approach draws on a wide range of learning strategies including Problem- and Object-based learning, blending theory with practical applications, fieldschools and reflexive writing to challenge students to think critically about key issues in archaeology.
+Prior to joining Flinders, I taught classes across several disciplines (anthropology, history, archaeology) focusing on method and theory, the anthropology and archaeology of art, cultural heritage issues in a global context, and Indigenous "Saltwater" people.
+My research-led teaching approach draws on a wide range of learning strategies including Problem- and Object-based learning, blending theory with practical applications, fieldschools and reflexive writing to challenge students to think critically about key issues in anthropology and archaeology.

 I collaborate with various cultural heritage stakeholders including Aboriginal and Torres Strait Islander communities, government and industry.
-Recent collaborations have been with the li-Anthawirrayarra Sea Rangers, Mabunji Aboriginal Resource Indigenous Corporation, Parks & Wildlife Commission of the Northern Territory, the McArthur River Mine’s Community Benefits Trust, the Budadee Foundation, Davidsons Arnhem Land Safaris, and the Kaurareg Native Title Aboriginal Corporation, Palyku-Jartayi Aboriginal Corporation and Terra Rosa Consulting.
+Recent collaborations have been with the li-Anthawirrayarra Sea Rangers, Mabunji Aboriginal Resource Indigenous Corporation, Parks & Wildlife Commission of the Northern Territory, the McArthur River Mine’s Community Benefits Trust, the Budadee Foundation, Davidsons Arnhem Land Safaris, the Kaurareg Native Title Aboriginal Corporation, Palyku-Jartayi Aboriginal Corporation and Terra Rosa Consulting.